gtema/openstack/doc/src/osc.md

 ## `osc compute server remote-console create26`

 The API provides a unified request for creating a remote console.
 The user can get a URL to connect the console from this API.
 The URL includes the token which is used to get permission to access the console.
 Servers may support different console protocols.
-To return a remote console using a specific protocol, such as RDP, set the `protocol` parameter to `rdp`.
+To return a remote console using a specific protocol, such as VNC, set the `protocol` parameter to `vnc`.

 Normal response codes: 200